* ADP report shows private employers added 235,000 jobs in Feb

 Adding to investor worries, Trump showed no sign of backing down in his first tweet on Wednesday, while China raised its concerns at the World Trade Organization where 17 other WTO members also voiced misgivings.

 "It's more of the same jitters we had seen recently, with investors in this case fearing that a lack of confidence in the tariffs by Trump's own people," said Andre Bakhos, managing director at New Vines Capital LLC in Bernardsville, New Jersey.

 "Investors are taking risk off the table to see how much more damage in the administration this will cause."

-Futures pared some losses after the ADP's National Employment Report showed that private employers added 235,000 jobs in February, compared with Reuters estimate of 195,000.
+The ADP's National Employment Report showed that private employers added 235,000 jobs in February, compared with Reuters estimate of 195,000.

 A more comprehensive report that includes hiring in both public and private sectors is due on Friday.

 Declining issues outnumbered advancers on the NYSE by 2,005 to 457.
 On the Nasdaq, 1,765 issues fell and 502 advanced.
 (Reporting by Sruthi Shankar in Bengaluru; Editing by Sriraj Kalluvila)